 -Monitor the case by visiting the child at least monthly and staying in contact with involved parties to ensure essential needs are being met and to determine whether the Court’s orders are being followed.

 -Maintain contact with the child, parents, care providers (i.e., foster parents), service providers, relatives, DCS, school personnel, and others as applicable.

 -Review all relevant documents, including, but not always limited to: DCS file, police and court reports, medical records, and school records.

 CASAs generally commit 5-10 hours/month on each case they are assigned to.
 Assignments are only made with the CASA's approval.
 Ready to make a difference in the life of a child?
-Training classes are held every few months.
+Training classes are held every quarter.
 You can apply by clicking on the "Volunteer Application" link above.
 In order to be eligible, applicants must be 21 years old with a clean criminal history, have a high school diploma/GED, and have reliable transportation.
 Most importantly, we look for people who will take confidentiality very seriously, are dedicated by nature, and will commit the time and energy required to properly advocate for the abused/neglected children in our community.

 If you have additional questions or would like to speak to a staff member about volunteering, please call the office at the number listed at the bottom of the page or complete the form on the Contact Us page.
 Check out our Facebook Page for information on upcoming trainings and other events!

 Long Term Care

 Copyright © Clay County CASA.
 All rights reserved.